David Hockney: Exhibitions

 After the blockbuster exhibitions in 2017 of the works of decades past, Hockney went on to display his newest paintings on hexagonal canvases and mural-size 3D photographic drawings at Pace Gallery in 2018.
 He revisited paintings of Garrowby Hill, the Grand Canyon, and Nichols Canyon Road, this time painting them on hexagonal canvases to enhance aspects of reverse perspective.
 In 2019, his early work featured in his native Yorkshire at The Hepworth Wakefield.

-In April–June 2022 an exhibition "Hockney's Eye: The Art and Technology of Depiction" was held at the Fitzwilliam Museum, Cambridge and at the city's Heong Gallery.
+The travelling exhibition David Hockney: The Arrival of Spring, Normandy, 2020 presented the iPad drawings at the Royal Academy of Arts in London (23 May–26 September 2021), BOZAR in Brussels (8 October 2021 – 23 January 2022), the Sakıp Sabancı Museum in Istanbul (11 May–29 July 2022), and the Art Institute of Chicago (20 August 2022 – 9 January 2023).
+From April to June 2022 an exhibition "Hockney's Eye: The Art and Technology of Depiction" was held at the Fitzwilliam Museum of the University of Cambridge and at the city's Heong Gallery.
 In 2023 the Honolulu Museum of Art (HoMA) presented "David Hockney: Perspective Should Be Reversed, Prints from the Collections of Jordan D. Schnitzer and His Family Foundation."
-The exhibition is the largest retrospective print exhibition of Hockney's career, with more than 100 colourful prints, collages and photographic and iPad drawings, in a variety of media, spanning six decades of the artist's career.
+The exhibition was the largest retrospective print exhibition of Hockney's career, with more than 100 colourful prints, collages and photographic and iPad drawings, in a variety of media, spanning six decades of the artist's career.